Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 - There is a male lobby that prevents women from getting more preferences in science?

-- I can rely on this issue only on my ownexperience.
-And I was extremely lucky - here, in Russia, and in Pakistan.
+- I can only rely on my own knowledge in this matter.experience.
+And I was extremely lucky - both here in Russia and in Pakistan.
 My teachers, professors - they didn’t care who was in front of them, a boy or a girl.
-The main thing is that in front of them a student.
+The main thing is that in front of them is a student.
 But, of course, I heard people's stories.
-It is true that men often use some kind of installation - if you are a girl, you cannot be a good programmer.
+It's true that men often use a certain attitude - if you're a girl, you can't be a good programmer.
 Just.
-That IT is just for boys.
-But this is so only in their heads.
-True, the girls are afraid of such an attitude - at best, indulgent.
-Therefore, I rather agree on the existence of a real opposition from men.
+That IT is only for boys.
+But this is only in their heads.
+True, girls are afraid of such an attitude - at best, condescending.
+Therefore, I would rather agree that there is real opposition from men.

 - If we talk about scientific activities in general,why is still a female scientist - the exception rather than the rule?
 And the number of Nobel laureates - women can not be compared with the number of men?

-- Of course, I did not conduct any research on this matter, and I can only express my opinion.
-But, being a woman and doing science, I think that my opinion is partly shared by many women.
+- Of course, I have not conducted any research on this matter, and I can only express my opinion.
+But, being a woman and working in science, I think that my opinion is partly shared by many women.

-When I studied in Pakistan, in the departments of physics,There were a lot of girls in mathematics and chemistry.
-We can not say that there were as many as there were guys.
+When I studied in Pakistan, at the physics departments,There were quite a lot of girls in mathematics and chemistry.
+It cannot be said that there were as many of them as there were guys.
 But still.
-And it seems to me that over time this number will grow at the same time as girls start associating themselves with science or IT.
-But the matter is not only in education.
-The next step for anyone is getting a job.
-And at this stage, women are also waiting for problems - employers give preference to men, and it is completely incomprehensible to me why.
+And it seems to me that over time this number will grow as girls begin to associate themselves with science or IT.
+But it's not just about education.
+The next step for any person is getting a job.
+And at this stage, women also face problems - employers give preference to men, and I absolutely do not understand why.

 - Here, in my opinion, everything is simple, at least in Russia - a man will never give birth to a child, and a woman, as a rule, goes on maternity leave for three years.
 For an employer, this is not a very bright prospect.